 Here are some quick visual instructions.
 Remember that full instructions with exact ingredients will be in the recipe card below!

-Step 1: Preheat oven to 375°F. Cook breakfast sausage in a large skillet.
-Add onions, red bell pepper and/or green pepper.
+Step 1: Cook breakfast sausage in a large skillet.
+Add onions and red bell pepper and/or green pepper.
 Add to casserole dish.

-Step 4: Bake the sausage egg casserole in preheated ove n for 35-40 minutes until golden brown around the edges and eggs are cooked in the middle.
+Step 4: Heat oven to 375°F and bake the sausage egg casserole for 35-40 minutes until golden brown around the edges and eggs are cooked in the middle.

 RECIPE TIPS & TRICKS